Save on Energy Costs for You and Your Tenants This Winter

 Energy Star recommends changing your air filter every three months at least.
-That may seem like a lot, but it’s a quick switch that has a demonstrable impact on both the quality of air, and the efficiency of your heating and cooling sources.
+That may seem like a lot, but it’s a quick switch that has a demonstrable impact on both the quality of air and the efficiency of your heating and cooling sources.
 Changing them becomes essential during the winters months when they sustain the most use.
-Dirty filters reduce the amount of air that can get through, thereby reducing efficiency and jacking up heating bills, as well as causing lasting damage to your heating system.
+Dirty filters reduce the amount of air that can get through, thereby decreasing efficiency and jacking up heating bills, as well as causing lasting damage to your heating system.
 Replacing air filters becomes even more important if your tenants have pets – their dandruff will only cause further wear.
 And if you find yourself forgetting to do this, set up a Google Calendar, Apple Reminder, or use Innago’s own maintenance scheduling feature.
 Make it a recurring event and stick to it.

 Additional Reading: 5 Rental Maintenance Tips For Durable Properties

 Insulate your windows.

-Windows are one of the biggest culprits when it comes to escaping heat, and there are several ways to make sure that precious warmth stays within your walls.
+Windows are one of the biggest culprits when it comes to letting heat escape, and there are several ways to make sure that precious warmth stays within your walls.
 Energy.gov says that the right type of drapery, when hung over windows, can reduce heat loss by up to 10%.
 In areas with particularly cold winters, such as Chicago, installing plastic window insulation can save you up to $100 a winter if you apply it to enough windows.
-Such products can stop leaks and drafts, and are inexpensive, especially in light of the savings they’ll give you.
+Such products can stop leaks and drafts and are relatively inexpensive, especially in light of the savings they’ll give you.

 Market your efforts!

 Making such winter preparations helps save money, increases your revenue and causes less damage to the environment, but they can also be used to make your property more attractive to renters.
 Market your property as one with numerous heat-saving installations that’ll lower energy costs in the winter months.
 You can also reduce the monthly rent slightly due to lower heating bills.
 Even $20 a month can be the difference for a prospective tenant assessing the market.